Danny7226/LearningSummary/README.md

 * Optimistic locking, locks are placed automatically when data is about to save
 * In DynamoDB, optimistic lock is achieved by version attribute to detect whether a data is modified prior to updating it
 * Pessimistic locking, locks are placed automatically when data are getting processed
   * DynamoDB's transaction is based on pessimistic locking
+  * Optimistic locking is preferred for read-heavy situation to avoid race, deadlock, and un-necessary lock gaining and release
+  * Pessimistic locking is preferred for write-heavy situation to avoid constant re-try
 * In order to help understand Pessimistic lock, one example is JPA
   * JPA provides PESSIMISTIC_READ to maintain a shard lock, where data can be read when someone helds a shard lock
   * PESSIMISTIC_WRITE provides an exclusive lock where data cannot be READ, WRITE, UPDATE